Timmutegi/Mars-Rover/README.md

 been deployed.
 Each rover has two lines of input.
 The first line gives the rover's position, and the second line is a series of instructions telling the rover how to explore the plateau.

+## Output
+- The output for each rover should be its final co-ordinates and heading.